Reloaded-Project/Reloaded-II/Docs/InterModCommunication.md

 In order to be able to consume a **Plugin** or **Controller** from another mod, you must first set that mod's id as either a **required** or **optional** dependency.

-This is a safeguard in order to ensure that unintended libraries do not get unified between otherwise isolated mod instances and allows for the safe use of Shared Libraries..
+This is a safeguard in order to ensure that unintended libraries do not get unified between otherwise isolated mod instances.
+This allows for the safe use of Shared Libraries..

 #### Required Dependencies